-This blend makes it one among few temples with two different styles of temple building existing side by side.
-It was originally called Gharapuri, but later it became popularly known as ‘Elephanta.’
+This blend makes it one among a few temples with two different styles of temple building existing side by side.
+It was initially called Gharapuri, but later it became popularly known as ‘Elephanta.’

 The world heritage site is dedicated to Lord Shiva and has some fascinating rock-cut architecture and statues dating centuries back.